Two Kooks » ALL RECIPES » Fish and Seafood » Maple Balsamic Rainbow Trout

 Rainbow trout is a freshwater river fish native to North America.
-It’s one of my go-to recipes for weeknights.
-I can have it on the table from start to finish – with sides – in about 20-30 minutes.
+It’s one of my go-to quick meals for weeknights.

-Clean up is also easy.
-Wrap up the tin foil or parchment paper from the pan that the trout lays on, toss it in the garbage and put the pan back in the cupboard. 🙂
+Cleanup is also easy.
+Wrap up the tin foil or parchment paper from the pan that the trout lays on, toss it in the garbage and put the pan back in the cupboard 🙂

 • Substitute the maple syrup with honey.